-My name is Amanda Scott Daigle, and I’m a paralegal and writer based in the Washington, DC metro area, with a focus on advancing social and economic justice.
+My name is Amanda Scott Daigle, and I am a paralegal and writer committed to advancing social and economic justice.

-In 2019, I joined the ACLU’s Voting Rights Project in Washington, DC, where I work on voting rights, redistricting and census cases, often representing historically disenfranchised communities of color, public assistance clients, and disabled voters.
-I have had the opportunity to be the lead paralegal on two U.S. Supreme Court cases, Allen v.
-Milligan challenging Alabama’s congressional maps for racial gerrymandering, and Trump v.
-New York opposing the Trump administration’s efforts to exclude undocumented immigrants from congressional apportionment.
-I also helped our team protect the right to vote by mail during the 2020 elections, winning 28 legal victories in 21 states and Puerto Rico.
+In 2019, I joined the American Civil Liberties Union’s Voting Rights Project in Washington, DC, where I work on voting rights, redistricting, and census cases, frequently representing historically disenfranchised communities of color, public assistance clients, and disabled voters.
+I have had the opportunity to be the lead paralegal on two U.S. Supreme Court cases: Allen v.
+Milligan (2023) striking down Alabama’s congressional maps for racial gerrymandering, and Trump v.
+New York (2020) challenging President Trump’s efforts to exclude undocumented immigrants from congressional apportionment.
+I also helped our team protect the right to vote by mail in the 2020 elections during the COVID-19 pandemic, winning 28 legal victories in 21 states and Puerto Rico.

-From 2018 to 2021, I served on the Montgomery County Committee Against Hate/Violence, which works to address hate crimes and bias incidents against minority groups through community education, advocacy and legislation.
-My writing has been published in The Washington Post, AL.com, and The Montgomery Advertiser.
+Before joining the ACLU, I interned for the U.S. Department of Justice Civil Rights Division and the Washington, DC Mayor’s Office.
+From 2018 to 2021, I served on the Montgomery County Committee Against Hate Violence, which works to address hate crimes and bias incidents against minority groups through community education, advocacy, and legislation.
+My writing has been published in The Washington Post, AL.com, The Montgomery Advertiser, and The Humanist.

-I was born and raised in a working-class family in Mobile, Alabama, and I am the first and only college graduate in my family.
-Homeschooled and self-taught, I earned my GED, graduated summa cum laude from Coastal Alabama Community College with my associate’s degree in paralegal studies, and then received a full scholarship to transfer to Georgetown University where I graduated with my bachelor’s degree in government and history.
+I was born and raised in a working-class community in Mobile, Alabama, and I am the first and only college graduate in my family.
+Homeschooled and self-taught, I obtained my GED, went to Coastal Alabama Community College and earned an AAS in Paralegal Studies, then received a full scholarship to transfer to Georgetown University where I graduated with a BA in Government and was awarded the Harry S. Truman Scholarship.

-While in Alabama, I founded Mobile Equality, a community organization advocating for the local lesbian, gay, bisexual, transgender and queer (LGBTQ) community.
-We lobbied for a city nondiscrimination ordinance, amending the state’s hate crime law, and protecting and investing in LGBTQ youth.
+While in Alabama, I founded and led Mobile Equality, a community organization advocating for the equal rights of lesbian, gay, bisexual, transgender, and queer (LGBTQ) people.
+We lobbied for a city nondiscrimination ordinance, amending the state’s hate crime law, and protecting LGBTQ youth.
 I interned for Legal Services Alabama, the South Alabama Center for Fair Housing, and U.S. Representative Bradley Byrne (R-AL01).
-I also served on the Board of Directors of the ACLU of Alabama from 2014 to 2016, where I had the distinction of being the youngest person elected to the board.
+From 2014 to 2016, I served on the Board of Directors of the ACLU of Alabama, where I had the distinction of being the youngest board member.

-I plan to go to law school and pursue a career as a public interest attorney, and one day I hope to run for public office.
-I live in downtown Silver Spring, Maryland with my husband Peter and our cat Jack.
+I plan to attend law school and pursue a career as a public interest attorney.
+I live in downtown Silver Spring, Maryland, with my partner Peter, who works on climate policy at the Environmental Defense Fund, and our cat Jack.
 In my free time, I enjoy reading, film photography, and exploring the Washington, DC metro area, especially Montgomery County, MD.

 Publications